 Friday, 13 March, 2020, the first Black Friday of the year, is a “date which will live in infamy.”
 US President, Franklin D. Roosevelt, used that phrase to speak of the beginning of his World War.
 Me, not so much of a war, but a decimation of a burgeoning industry.
 I just can’t wrap my mind around the fact that on this one day, three popular live music events in the Caribbean were all rescheduled or cancelled.
-The live music sector in the Caribbean, like those globally, was impacted by the ongoing pandemic of coronavirus disease 2019 (COVID-19).
+The live music sector in the Caribbean, like those globally, was impacted by the ongoing pandemic of coronavirus disease 2019, (COVID-19).

 “The best-laid plans of mice and men often go awry,” goes the saying.
 A virus pandemic has shown the fissures in our island economies.
 Lives may be lost, and livelihoods will be forever changed.
 A collective reckoning by the players in the regional industry must occur to mitigate a recurrence of this economic tsunami in the future.
-Island by island won’t cut it.
-The festivals and Carnivals are off for now, but their renaissance must be guided by cooperation at all levels, public and private.
+Individual island by island won’t cut it.
+The Caribbean music festivals and Carnivals are off for now, but their renaissance must be guided by cooperation at all levels, public and private.
 We can’t let this happen again.

 © 2020, Nigel A. Campbell.
 All Rights Reserved.